All ambulance services in England ‘on highest level of alert’ - NewsBreak

 All ambulance services in England ‘on highest level of alert’

-All ambulance services in England are on the highest level of alert and are under “extreme pressure”.
+All ambulance services in England are on the highest level of alert and are under “extreme pressure”, trusts are confirming.

 A combination of Covid absences among staff, difficulty caused by the hot weather and ongoing delays in handing over patients to A&E has left ambulance trusts struggling to cope.

-All 10 ambulance services confirmed to the PA news agency they were on the highest level of alert after the Health Service Journal (HSJ) first reported they were.
+Several ambulance services confirmed to the PA news agency they were on the highest level of alert after the Health Service Journal (HSJ) reported this was the case for all 10 in England.
+All have been contacted for comment.

 West Midlands Ambulance Service said it had been on the highest level of alert – known as REAP 4 – for a few months, while South Central Ambulance Service said it was also at REAP 4, which means trusts are under “extreme pressure”.